 Electoral law is out of date.
-Some of the laws that govern our democracy go back as far as 1872, and they don’t work for a digital age.
+Some of the laws that govern our democracy go back as far as 1872 and don’t work for a digital age.

-But these laws are at the heart of trust and confidence in politics.
-It’s vital they’re right for today and the future.
+These laws are at the heart of trust and confidence in politics.
+It’s vital they’re right today and the future.

 We’re calling on the UK’s governments to reform electoral law and make it simpler, up-to-date and future proof.